Innovative Poetry Readings in London

 Ongoing Exhibitions and Shows

-Until Sat 14 March, Wed-Sat 12pm-6pm.
-(Any additional closures for Christmas and New Year are not advertised.)dsh: optimism is natural but a little excessive: Exhibition of typewriter works by concrete poet Dom Sylvester Houédard.Tina Gallery, First Floor, 191 Wardour Street, Soho W1F 8ZE.Free, no booking required.
+Until Sat 14 March, Wed-Sat 12pm-6pm.‘dsh: optimism is natural but a little excessive’ & ‘To Ray the Rays’: Exhibition of typewriter works by concrete poet Dom Sylvester Houédard, plus To Ray the Rays, a film by concrete poets EE Vonna-Michell and Henry Chopin.Tina Gallery, First Floor, 191 Wardour Street, Soho W1F 8ZE.Free, no booking required.

 2.45pm-4.45pm.Writers Forum Workshop: Workshop for experimental poets to share their writing.
 All welcome.Pimlico Library, 133A Lupus Street, Pimlico SW1V 3EN.Free, no booking required.